mkorthof/pc-engines-apu/README.md

 ### [leds-apu-dkms_0.1_amd64.deb](leds-apu-dkms_0.1_amd64.deb)

-Installs leds-apu module and adds it to /etc/modules so it gets loads at boot time.
+Installs leds-apu module and adds it to /etc/modules so it gets loaded at boot time.
 It also sets these triggers for disk and cpu activity in /etc/rc.local.

 ``` bash
 echo disk-activity > /sys/class/leds/apu\:2/trigger